techfromsage/persona-php-client/README.md

 persona-php-client
 ==================

-This is a php client library for Talis Persona supporting generation, validation and caching of Oauth tokens
+This is a php client library for Talis Persona supporting generation, validation and caching of oauth tokens

 ## Getting Started